mazetoken/mminer/README.md

 ### Mining tutorial for beginners (Windows 10, Linux Ubuntu and Android phone)

 You need to have some basic knowledge how to use Windows or Linux and a command line.
 This tutorial may not be for perfect (my english is not perfect, too), so use your intuition.
-It`s not tested on "fresh" Windows and you may need some other applications or drivers installed, that I`m not aware
+It is not tested on "fresh" Windows and you may need some other applications or drivers installed, that I am not aware

 _*You can also check [this](https://github.com/blockparty-sh/mist-miner) tutorial_